 - Fragile X syndrome.
-Nearly 2.1% of people with ASD also have Fragile X syndrome, the most commonly inherited form of intellectual disability.6,7 It is caused by a mutation in the gene called FMR1, located on the X chromosome.
+Nearly 2.1% of people with ASD also have Fragile X syndrome , the most common inherited form of intellectual disability.6,7 It is caused by a mutation in the gene called FMR1, located on the X chromosome.

-Many people with ASD also have other, less serious conditions.
+Many people with ASD also have other conditions that are viewed as less serious.
 Sleep disorders, allergies, and digestive problems are common in people with ASD, just as in people without autism.
 Many of these problems are treatable.
 Treatment for these conditions won't cure autism, but it can improve the quality of life for people who have autism and for their families.

 Is secretin a cure for autism?

-Secretin (pronounced sih-CREE-tin) is a hormone that the small intestine makes naturally to help digestion.
+Secretin (pronounced sih-CREE-tin) is a hormone normally made by the small intestine to help digestion.

 Currently, the FDA approves a single dose of secretin only to diagnose digestive problems.
-Secretin is not FDA-approved to diagnose ASD or to treat autism or autism symptoms.
+Secretin is not FDA-approved to diagnose ASD or to treat autism or ASD symptoms.